Mark Spain Real Estate and Opendoor both advertise cash offers and quick homes sales, but there are big differences in the way they operate.

-Requesting an offer from a home-buying company is free and comes with no obligation to sell, so it’s in your best interests to seek multiple offers.
+If you need to sell fast, your best bet is to shop offers from a variety of cash buyers.
+Requesting an offer is always free and comes with no obligation to sell, so it’s in your best interests to seek multiple offers.

-Mark Spain vs. Opendoor: Which is better?
+Mark Spain vs. Opendoor: What's the difference?

 Both Mark Spain and Opendoor can make a cash offer on your house.
 Neither will offer as much as you could get by listing it, but a cash offer is faster and more convenient for certain sellers.